HARSHITHSSHMM/VSD/README.md

 > ori rd,rs1,imm

--> It performs a bitwise OR operation between "rs1" and "imm" values.
+-> It performs a bitwise OR operation between "rs1" and "imm" values.<br/>

+* SLLI : Shift Left Logical Immediate.<br/>

+> slli rd,rs1,imm

+-> It left shifts the value in "rs1" by the value given in  "imm" and stores it in rd.The vacated bits are filled with 'zeroes'.<br/>

+* SRLI : Shift Right Logical Immediate.<br/>

+> srli rd,rs1,imm

+-> It right shifts the value in "rs1" by the value given in  "imm" and stores it in rd.The vacated bits are filled with 'zeroes'.<br/>

+* SRAI : Shift Right Arithmetic Immediate.<br/>

+> srai rd,rs1,imm

+-> It right shifts the value in "rs1" by the value given in  "imm" and stores it in rd.The vacated bits are filled with 'sign bit'.<br/>